-Increasingly more “green” farmers object to U.S.D..A standards regarding organic certification; their claim that the U.S.D.A. regularly takes advantage of health-minded consumers by driving up the costs of organic certification is starting to catch the public’s attention.
-Farmers complain that it’s become more about putting money into the pockets of the U.S.D.A, and less about delivering a healthy, ecologically farmed product.
+Increasingly more “green” farmers object to U.S.D..A standards regarding organic certification; their claim that the U.S.D.A. regularly takes advantage of consumers by driving up the costs of organic certification is starting to catch the public’s attention.
+Farmers complain that it’s become more about putting money into the pockets of the U.S.D.A, and less about delivering an ecologically farmed product.
 “Too much red tape,” sighs one New York state farmer.

 Read the fine print.